wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/initialization-new.md

       </td>

       <td>
-        SDK key corresponding to the specific environment to initialize the VWO SDK Client.
-You can get this key from VWO Application.
+        A unique environment key is provided to you inside the Websites & Apps section in the VWO application, under **Default Project**.
       </td>
     </tr>